Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 #### Business Application Identifier

 The BAI determines the data carried in the message, the limits and economics that may apply to the transaction, and may be used by the sending and/or receiving issuer to make an authorization decision.
-Below table identifies the valid values of Business Application Identifier.
+Below table identifies the valid values of `baiFlag`.

 | Value | Description |
 | ----- | ----- |